giuthas-publications/patkit/docs/DirectoryStructure.markdown

             └── [file types]
 ```

-With two or more datasources (systems with their own internal syncronisation) it is easy to go with structure like the one below:
+With two or more datasources (systems with their own internal syncronisation) it might be tempting to use structure like the one below:

 ```bash
 └── dataset